We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Pro: These gloves are flexible and lightweight and may be suitable for use with fitness trackers.

-- Con: The gloves do not have a thick wrist strap and may not offer as much wrist support.
+- Con: The gloves do not have a thick wrist strap and may not offer as much wrist support as other products.

 These fingerless gloves contain a mesh fabric and silica gel padding.
-The mesh material can help reduce sweat on the palms, and the padding is anti-slip and abrasion-resistant.
+The company writes that the mesh material can help reduce sweat on the palms, and the padding is anti-slip and abrasion-resistant.

 The product has an open back, which may mean a person has more flexibility when wearing the gloves.
 Additionally, the gloves have an adjustable wrist strap and a terry cloth thumb panel to wipe off sweat.